Songs

 Click Here for tab for Can’t You See by Marshall Tucker Band

-A quintessential acoustic rock song that has a powerful vocal delivery, nice and steady acoustic guitars with a little smattering of lead electric guitar peppered in.
+A quintessential acoustic rock song that has a powerful vocal delivery, nice and steady acoustic rhythm guitars with a little smattering of lead electric guitar peppered in.
 Although lyrically it’s quite dark, reflecting on a man’s heartache and the healing process.
-The song is a single released from his album simply titled ‘The Marshall Tucker Band’ It’s also been famously covered by some very notable artists including The Zac Brown Band and Kid Rock.
+The song is a single released from his album simply titled The Marshall Tucker Band.
+It’s also been famously covered by some very notable artists including The Zac Brown Band and Kid Rock.

 This is more of an intermediate guitar piece that uses a lot of string skipping during the arpeggiated sections and swaps over to strumming at quite a fast pace.
-The consistent thing you can grab into is the bar usually opens with a slightly longer 8th note before continuing on with 16th notes.
+The consistent thing you can grab onto is the bar usually opens with a slightly longer 8th note before continuing on with 16th notes.
 You can use that to ground you while you go about digesting all those notes.

-Closer To The Heart by Rush
+Closer to the Heart by Rush

-Click Here for tab for Closer To The Heart by Rush
+Click Here for tab for Closer to the Heart by Rush

-An absolutely monster track from Canadian prog-rock band Rush.
-Featuring complicated melody lines, intense drum work, and some shred guitar.
-Yet supporting it all is a layer of thick acoustic guitars which tie everything together perfectly.
-This was part of their fifth studio album titled ‘A Farewell to Kings’ and allowed Rush to chart for the first time in the UK, reaching the number 36 spot on the Singles Chart.
+Here’s an absolutely monster track from Canadian prog-rock band Rush.
+It features complicated melody lines, intense drum work, and some shred guitar.
+Yet supporting it all is a layer of thick acoustic guitars, which tie everything together perfectly.
+This was part of their fifth studio album titled A Farewell to Kings and allowed Rush to chart for the first time in the UK, reaching the number 36 spot on the Singles Chart.

 Could This Be Magic? by Van Halen